-I had no idea about search engine optimisation, keywords, backlinks, domain authority or even Pinterest!
+I had no idea about search engine optimization, keywords, backlinks, domain authority or even Pinterest!
 (I really wish I’d hopped on that Pinterest train in the early days).

 It wasn’t until early 2016 when I heard another blogger mention Elite Blog Academy that I started to think that this could actually be a thing that made me some money.

-Then I realised that maybe I could earn enough to move us back to Spain (our life’s dream) and that was that.
+Then I realized that maybe I could earn enough to move us back to Spain (our life’s dream) and that was that.

-I’ve also started 4 other websites, given up on 2 due to lack of time and now have 3 active sites I’m working on.
+I’ve also started other websites, given up on some due to lack of time and now have 6 active sites I’m working on.